janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

    error-severity: error
 ~~~

-Additionally, the error-info tag MUST contain a sx:structure
+Additionally, the error-info tag MUST contain an sx:structure
-entag-value-mismatch-error-info, with mismatch-path set to the
+etag-value-mismatch-error-info, with mismatch-path set to the
 instance identifier value identifying one of the versioned elements
-that had an entag value mismatch, and mismatch-entag-value set to
+that had an etag value mismatch, and mismatch-etag-value set to
-the server's current value of the entag attribute for that versioned
+the server's current value of the etag attribute for that versioned
 element.

 For example, if a client wishes to delete the interface
 "GigabitEthernet-0/1" if and only if its configuration has not been
 altered since this client last synchronized its configuration with the
-server (at which point it received a transaction-id "ghi55550101"),
+server (at which point it received the etag "ghi55550101"),
 regardless of any possible changes to other interfaces, it might send:

 ~~~
 <rpc xmlns="urn:ietf:params:xml:ns:netconf:base:1.0" message-id="1"
      xmlns:nc="urn:ietf:params:xml:ns:netconf:base:1.0"
-     xmlns:ietf-netconf-transaction-id=
-       "FIXME">
+     xmlns:txid="FIXME">
   <edit-config>
     <target>
       <candidate/>